mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 more business critical.
 That, that ripple I would affect because I mean, I think success is the best evidence.
 And so when you can do something and show the results, then that makes people much more keen to try it for themselves.
-[00:08:32]
+[00:08:56]
 **Michaela:**  Yeah.
 So you are coming in and then you're working with one team.
 And is it only you, or is it you and the team that's working with that other team with that project?
 How does that work?
-[00:08:41]
+[00:09:05]
 **Holly:** Usually we'd have a team.
 And I think the, sort of the, at that teamwork aspect is, is so important.
-I think going back a bit to what you were saying about the lockdown that even the most introverted developer, I think, you know, we, we get something.
-Team and the, the effects are much better as well.
+I think going back a bit to what you were saying about the lockdown that even the most introverted developer, I think, you know, we, we get something out of the team and the, the effects are much better as well.
 So we try and have really diverse teams in terms of the skills and the disciplines of the people.
 So normally what we would have is we'd have a handful of developers.
 We'd have maybe some, some architecture support.
 But then we'd also have designers who are really making sure that we're focusing on.
 The humans using the technology rather than just look, it's a thing and it's shiny and I can